x/x.github.io/_posts/2014-01-05-new-year-resolutions.markdown

 However, there are a few tools that, even though I know are useful, avoid using properly due to their steep learning curves.
 To approach this I've come up with three sub-resolutions.

-1. __Use find like a man.__ Up until now I've only every used find by doing ```find . | grep filename```.
+1. __Use find like a boss.__ Up until now I've only every used find by doing ```find . | grep filename```.
 I know it can do much more, but it's unnatural flags have scared me.
 I will conquer these fears and learn to use find properly.
 2. __Learn Sed & Awk.__ My father once told me he writes all his code in either assembly or Awk.
 Its terrified me ever since.
 But I know these tools are the next step in my path to pipe-chain enlightenment.
 I will master these languages to use them prominently in my tool set.
 3. __Write tar commands without referencing the man page.__ This has been a goal of mine ever since I was a naive teenage Linux user who attempted to install things from source.
 [Even XKCD knows my pain](https://xkcd.com/1168/)